 Do brakes work well?
 Watch out for a pull or vibration felt in the steering when braking.
 The steering vibration (shake) that is only present while braking is usually caused by warped or rusted brake discs (rotors).
 This problem is often more noticeable when exiting the highway, read more in this article.
 It's not a very expensive problem, but it should be repaired before you pick up the car.

 If the steering wheel pulls to one side during braking, there is a more serious problem with the braking system.
 The brake pedal that is spongy or goes too far down is another sign of a problem with brakes.
 Of course, the only way to check if the brakes are safe is to have the car inspected by a mechanic, read more below.

 10. Watch out for noises when driving slowly on a rough road

 Watch out for suspension and steering noises while driving slowly on a rough road.

 To catch worn out suspension parts, find some rough road that is safe and drive slowly.

 It's easier to hear the noises with the windows closed.
 A rattling, knocking or creaking noise coming from the front or rear suspension indicates a problem that must be checked by a mechanic.
 If the car shakes and bounces when driving over bumps, the struts and shock absorbers could be bad.
-Watch out for a rattling or knocking noise coming from the steering.
-This type of noise is more noticeable when driving over small potholes or unpaved road.
+Watch out for any rattling or knocking noise coming from the steering.
+This type of noise is more noticeable when driving over small potholes or unpaved roads.
 Some of the steering problems could be expensive to fix and must be checked by a mechanic.